turingschool/curriculum-site/module1/lessons/hashes.md

 Work with your group to write code to complete the following:

-1. Create a Hash (or Object) called `office_supplies`.
+1. Create a Hash called `office_supplies`.
 1. Add the key `staples` with a value of `9000`.
 1. Add the key `paper` with a value of `45050`.
 1. Add the key `chairs` with a value of `5`.
 1. Add the key `desks` with a value of `2`.
 1. Access the value of `staples`.
 1. Increase the value of `paper` by 2000.
-(With code, not manually changing the value in the hash/object.)
+(With code, not manually changing the value in the hash.)
 1. Get a list of all your keys.
 (What data type does the word 'list' usually indicate?)
-1. Get a list of all the values of your hash (or Object).
+1. Get a list of all the values of your hash.
 1. Write code to list out all your keys and values in a string like this: `"Office Supplies: 9000 staples, 45050 paper, 5 chairs, 2 desks."`

 ## Check Your Understanding
 How would you answer these questions if you were asked about this in an interview?

-1. What is a hash (or object)?
+1. What is a hash ?
-1. What situations would you use a hash (or object) for?
+1. What situations would you use a hash  for?
-1. What are the similarities and differences between Arrays and Hashes (or Objects)?
+1. What are the similarities and differences between Arrays and Hashes?
-1. What are a few methods you could call on a hash (or object) and what do they do?
+1. What are a few methods you could call on a hash and what do they do?